Skip to content

 p += (

-std_=gaussianParameters[self.n_gaussian + gaussian],
+gaussian_parameters[self.n_gaussian + gaussian],

 )

-* gaussianParameters[2 * self.n_gaussian + gaussian]
+* gaussian_parameters[2 * self.n_gaussian + gaussian]

 )

-return p + self.tol
+return p + self.tolerance

 Parameters: